CA or CAE

 Classification

-loop, or a whorl; could include labeling parts of a palm print as interdigital, thenar, or hypothenar;
+The act of categorizing items into groups.
+This could include labeling fingerprints as an arch, a loop, or a whorl; could include labeling parts of a palm print as interdigital, thenar, or hypothenar; or could be the process of using an alpha-numeric system to categorize prints.

 Alpha numeric formula of finger and palmprint patterns used as a guide for filing and searching.